SystemsApproach/ops/preface.rst

 repeatable exercise, which we report in this book.
 (And the code for those configuration files is open source, for those that want to pursue the topic in more detail.)

+What do we mean by an edge cloud?
+We're drawing a distinction between clouds run by the hyperscale cloud providers in their massive data centers, which we think of as the core, and those run by enterprises (or managed for them) at the edge.
+The edge is where the "real world" meets the cloud.
+For example, it is the place where data from physical sensors is likely to be gathered and processed, and where services that need to be close to the end user for reasons of latency or bandwidth are delivered.

 Our roadmap may not be the right one for all circumstances, but it does shine a light on the fundamental challenges and trade-offs